SGNIC

 Does SGNIC provide EPP access?

-Yes, registrars may use Extensible Provisioning Protocol (EPP) to connect to SGNIC.
+Yes, SGNIC encourages registrars to connect to its registry system using Extensible Provisioning Protocol (EPP).
 Registrars will need to take note of some EPP extensions that have been customised to meet SGNIC’s registration requirements.
-SGNIC also provides a Java API for registrars who may need it to simplify EPP-based communications.
-Please refer to SGNIC’s EPP documents in the registrar portal for details.
+SGNIC also provides Java/PERL API for registrars who may need it to simplify EPP-based communications.
+Please contact SGNIC’s Technical Support team for details.

 Does SGNIC provide WHOIS services?